Get to know the client

 Figure 2: New product import flow

-The Scheduled Jobs in Episerver make HTTP requests to the Azure Function that is responsible for retrieving the products from the FTP server and storing them in an Azure queue.
+The Scheduled Jobs in Optimizely make HTTP requests to the Azure Function that is responsible for retrieving the products from the FTP server and storing them in an Azure queue.
 The following Function App would retrieve the items from the queue and store them in a temporary table.
-A third Function App would retrieve the products that are publishable based on the completeness rules from the table and add them to the Episerver Catalogue using the Episerver SDK as the Content API is not yet usable for Episerver Commerce objects.
+A third Function App would retrieve the products that are publishable based on the completeness rules from the table and add them to the Optimizely Catalogue using the Optimizely SDK as the Content API is not yet usable for Optimizely Commerce objects.

 The advantages of this solution are: